Last Updated on: 11th July 2023, 05:28 am

-With age: With advancing age, the outer layer of teeth (enamel) naturally gets thinner, making the teeth appear more yellow.
+With advancing age, the outer layer of teeth (enamel) naturally gets thinner, making the teeth appear more yellow.
 Genetic factors and family history also play a major role in the yellowing or discoloration of teeth.
-As you get older, the teeth start to form more dentin, thus reducing the size of the pulp (blood and nerve tissue) that decreases the translucent effect of teeth making it more yellow.
+As you get older, the teeth start to form more dentin, thus reducing the size of the pulp (blood and nerve tissue) which decreases the translucent effect of teeth making them more yellow.

-Loss of enamel: Along with age as an important factor, natural wear and tear due to chewing causes the yellow inner layer to expose making the teeth appear yellower.
+Along with age as an important factor, natural wear and tear due to chewing cause the yellow inner layer to expose making the teeth appear yellower.
 Discoloration or yellowing of teeth happens when the enamel starts to scrap off and more of the dentin begins to appear.
 Intentional grinding of teeth at night or bruxism can also cause loss of enamel and yellowing of teeth.

-Some ways to keep your teeth healthy and white:
+Some ways to keep your teeth white and healthy

 - Proper oral hygiene practices with regular brushing and flossing

 - Regular dental check-ups and professional dental cleanings

 - Paying attention to what you eat and drink

 Cosmetic procedures including veneers, bonding, and teeth whitening are offered for people who currently have yellow teeth to help whiten them.
 People might feel more comfortable with their smiles if they are aware of the reasons why their teeth are yellow and take the necessary precautions to prevent or treat this problem.